lubeda/EspHoMaTriXv2/README.md

 ## Usage

-The integration works with the Home Assistant api so, after boot of the device, it takes a few seconds until the service calls start working.
-If you see a growing green rectangle after boot you have to wait a bit until the api is connected  etc.
+The integration works with the Home Assistant API so, after boot of the device, it takes a few seconds until the service calls start working.
+If you see a growing green rectangle after boot, you have to wait a bit until the API is connected  etc.

 ## Disclaimer